sambhavkumar0/My_Projects/README.md

 # My_Projects
 this repo is for my mini projects.
  This repo contains my overall practice and improvements in coding and logic building skills .
- This repository mostly contains the projects done for my freecodecamp course.
+ This repository mostly contains the projects done for my freecodecamp course but also contains a number of minor java projects.